andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 [Git](https://en.wikipedia.org/wiki/Git) is a version-control system that we well use to get and put source code to GitHub.

-To install it, open Terminal (Ctrl+Alt+T) and execute the following command:
+To install it, open Terminal (Ctrl+Alt+T) in Ubuntu or connect via SSH and execute the following command:

     acos@acos-vm:~$ sudo apt install git